snakescott/py3-interview-prep/README.md

 # A python environment for programming interviews
 **Heavily WIP until this disclaimer is removed**

 You can use this boilerplate however you want but it was designed to support roughly the single file workflow suggested by [@asottile](https://www.github.com/asottile) in [how to ace the coding interview (intermediate) anthony explains #358](https://www.youtube.com/watch?v=eVNkO6g0fP8).
+This environment is optimized for interviews where you can bring your own laptop and has light configuration for VSCode.
+It has no affordance for LLMs, AI, etc and assumes their use will not be allowed.

 `interview/code.py` has been seeded with a few Internet-sourced problems and solutions to show the boilerplate by example and hopefully allow you to focus productively on "step six: implement the thing" (see the video!).